cfjedimaster/raymondcamden2023/src/posts/2023/08/06/2023-08-06-adding-caching-to-a-cloudflare-worker.md

 ## Cloudflare KV

-Cloudflare Workers come with multiple different things it can integrate with on their system, including [Cloudflare KV], a key/value system with highly performant persistence.
+Cloudflare Workers come with multiple different things it can integrate with on their system, including [Cloudflare KV](https://developers.cloudflare.com/kv/), a key/value system with highly performant persistence.
 As a key/value system it resembles the [Web Storage](https://developer.mozilla.org/en-US/docs/Web/API/Web_Storage_API) API quite a bit.
 You can store data by giving it a key and fetch the same thing back with the key.
 Also like Web Storage, complex values need to be JSON encoded and decoded.

 You can, and should, check the [Workers and KV docs](https://developers.cloudflare.com/workers/wrangler/workers-kv/) for how they work together, but let me demonstrate how simple it is to get started.